 The school has its own playing field and wild-life area as well as an enclosed Early Years creative play and musical area, an adventure trail, outdoor classroom, tyre park, wooden bridge and climbing wall.
-Aswell as a Multi Use Games Area, Trim Trail, Long Jump Pit and Running Track.
+A Multi Use Games Area, Trim trail, Long Jump Pit and 200 metre track are also planned for the near future.

-The school, which serves a wide rural community and catchment area, presently has 101 pupils on roll and is organised into a Nursery/ Reception- Early Years Class, Year 1 and Year 2 Class, Year 3 and Year 4 Class and a Year 5 and Year 6 Class.
+The school, which serves a wide rural community and catchment area, presently has 85 pupils on roll and is organised into a Nursery/ Reception- Early Years Class, Year 1 and Year 2 Class, Year 3 and Year 4 Class and a Year 5 and Year 6 Class.
 Due to the variation in size of individual cohorts of children we review our class organisation every year.

-Current staffing includes five teachers (plus the Head teacher) and five teaching assistants.
+Current staffing includes five teachers (including the Head teacher) and three teaching assistants.